aharvard/my-site/src/index.md

 I work as a Senior UX Engineer at Regions Bank.
 Currently, I'm developing an enterprise design system, consulting on UI systems architecture, and refining front-end build tooling.

-I enjoy coding modern CSS and designing accessible HTML patterns.
+I enjoy writing modern CSS and designing accessible HTML patterns.
 I believe that design is a team sport, and I love working with designers, content strategists, researchers, architects, and product folks.

 I studied industrial design at Georgia Tech and typography at Savannah College of Art and Design.
 During that time, I gained work experience at CNN and Turner Broadcasting.